jdsmith022/TODO_List/README.md

 # TODO_List
-## Vanilla Javascript ToDo Lisl in HTML using local storage.
+## Vanilla JavaScript ToDo List in HTML using local storage.

 ![Demo of todoList](https://github.com/jdsmith022/TODO_List/blob/master/images/ezgif.com-crop.gif)

 ## Description
 First exercise completed in Vanilla Javascript.
 I will make better implementations as I learn.
-I chose to use Vanilla Javascript instead of jQuery in order to build a strong foundtion in understanding how Javascript works to then understand fully jQuery.
+I chose to use Vanilla JavaScript instead of jQuery in order to build a strong foundtion in understanding how JavaScript works to then understand fully jQuery.

 ### Installation